 The Ingredients That Make Balochistan Sajji Special

 To prepare Sajji, chefs choose only the finest ingredients.
-The selection of meat, spices, and cooking method all contribute to the dish’s unique taste.
+The selection of meat, spices, and cooking methods all contribute to the dish’s unique taste.

 1. Meat: